SengitU/functional-calisthenics-exercises/README.md

-# functional-calisthenics-exercises
+# Functional Calisthenics Exercises

-This repo will contain katas practiced with respect to the functional calisthenics
+This repo will contain katas practiced with respect to the functional calisthenics.
+More information about functional calisthenics can be found on the following link; https://codurance.com/2017/10/12/functional-calisthenics/